groboclown/p4ic4idea/README.md

            GitHub on your local computer.
 You'll need a copy of p4d (or p4s for Windows) to run the tests.
 The code comes with copies of the correct dependent libraries.
+           *Note: the GitHub sources use a remote repository to host the large IntelliJ dependent Jar files.*
         1. Copy the `local.properties.template` to `local.properties`
            in the source root directory, and edit the values to match your configuration.